manicprone/joint-kit/README.md

 # Joint Lib
+> Part of the Joint Stack

 A Node server library for rapidly implementing persisted data action logic.

-> Part of the Joint Stack

-The Joint Library sits on top of your persistence layer (e.g. ORM), exposing ready-to-use action logic, that is abstracted to support your most common data CRUD and relational operations.
+The Joint Library sits on top of your persistence layer (e.g. ORM), exposing ready-to-use action logic that is abstracted to support your most common data CRUD and relational operations.

 By simply defining the functionality of your actions using a straight-forward